SaumyaBhaskar/HR-Analytics-dashboard-in-power-BI/README.md

-HR Analytics Dashboard using Power-BI
+PROJECT: HR Analytics Dashboard using Power-BI

-Objective of this project is to create a dashboard giving insights on attrition of company so that correct measures can be taken.
+OBJECTIVE: To create a dashboard giving insights on attrition of company so that correct measures can be taken.
+TOOLS USED: MS Excel, Power BI.
+PROCEDURE:

 Steps followed in this project are as follows:
 1. Used MS-Excel for retrieving the data into Power BI.